Jklein64/wiros_processing/README.md

 - `tau_min`, `tau_max`, `tau_count` : the ToF values to search over.
 - `profile_type` : One of `"1D"`, `"2D"`, `"both"`, or `"none"`.
 The type of profile or profiles to publish.
 Defaults to `"both"`.
 - `rx_position` : The position of the receiver antennas in the coordinate frame you wish to measure in.
 AoA is measured going counter-clockwise from the positive x-axis.
 Typically you would put the first antenna at the origin.
 More explanations as well as some example antenna array setups can be found in [antennas.md](antennas.md).
 Also note that SpotFi assumes standard uniform linear array, as the CSI-Smoothing algorithm isn't well-defined for other array shapes.
+- `rate` : Target publishing rate.
+The processing is controlled by a timer running at this rate, and is separate from the rate at which data is published to `/csi`.

 ### Correction Node